Djibouti

 In antiquity, the territory, together with Ethiopia, Eritrea and Somaliland, was part of the Land of Punt.
 Nearby Zeila, now in Somaliland, was the seat of the medieval Adal and Ifat Sultanates.
-In the late 19th century, the colony of French Somaliland was established after the ruling Dir, Somali, and Afar sultans signed treaties with the French, and its railroad to Dire Dawa (and later Addis Ababa) allowed it to quickly supersede Zeila as the port for southern Ethiopia and the Ogaden.
+In the late 19th century, the colony of French Somaliland was established after the ruling Dir-Somali, and Afar sultans signed treaties with the French, and its railroad to Dire Dawa (and later Addis Ababa) allowed it to quickly supersede Zeila as the port for southern Ethiopia and the Ogaden.
 It was renamed the French Territory of the Afars and the Issas in 1967.
 A decade later, the Djiboutian people voted for independence.
 This officially marked the establishment of the Republic of Djibouti, named after its capital city.
 The new state joined the United Nations in its first year.
 In the early 1990s, tensions over government representation led to armed conflict, which ended in a power-sharing agreement in 2000 between the ruling party and the opposition.

 Djibouti is a multi-ethnic nation with a population of 1,066,809 at the census held on 20 May 2024 (the smallest in mainland Africa).
 French and Arabic are its two official languages; Afar and Somali are national languages.
 About 94% of Djiboutians adhere to Islam, which is the official religion and has been predominant in the region for more than 1,000 years.
 The Somalis and Afar make up the two largest ethnic groups, with the former comprising the majority of the population.
 Both speak a language of the Cushitic branch of the Afroasiatic languages.

 Djibouti is near some of the world's busiest shipping lanes, controlling access to the Red Sea and Indian Ocean.
 It serves as a key refuelling and transshipment center and the principal maritime port for imports from and exports to neighboring Ethiopia.
-A burgeoning commercial hub, the nation is the site of various foreign military bases.
+The nation is the site of various foreign military bases.
 The Intergovernmental Authority on Development (IGAD) regional body also has its headquarters in Djibouti City.